 The recruiting process begins with submitting a City application, available online through www.cmpd.org during Open Application periods throughout the year.
 Qualified applicants will then be invited to the Darany Entry Level Police Officer Examination.
 This is a two hour, four part written test consisting of 169 questions.
 Following the written test, the applicant will take a Job Related Physical Ability Test.
 Applicants who pass these tests will receive an application packet by mail or instructions on completing the application on-line.
 Selection of Police Officer applicants is a competitive process.
 The best qualified applicants will be assigned to a recruiting officer who will conduct a comprehensive background investigation to determine suitability for employment.

 6. What are things that can eliminate me from the application process?

 Because of the sensitive nature of police work, the Charlotte-Mecklenburg Police Department has very strict employment standards.

 - Any use of drugs like powder cocaine, crack cocaine, heroin, LSD, mushrooms, Methamphetamines, PCP, Ecstasy, GHB and a number of other hard drugs will prevent you from being employed by our department.
 Certain uses of drugs like steroids and amphetamines can disqualify applicants.

 - Any use of marijuana during the year prior to application will disqualify an applicant.
 Other marijuana use is evaluated on a case by case basis.
-NOTE: The application process BEGINS when you sit for the Entry Level Written and Physical Tests.
+NOTE: The application process BEGINS when you submit your city application.

 - Our department examines closely the criminal, driving, and credit history of each applicant.
 Serious criminal offenses, poor driving habits, a credit history which demonstrates a lack of responsibility, a poor work history, or negative references can eliminate an applicant from consideration.